streamthoughts/jikkou/docs/content/en/docs/Providers/ApacheIceberg/Annotations/_index.md

 Reserved annotation for the storage location of a table.
 Currently, the table location is stored in the `spec.location` field rather than as an annotation.
 This annotation key is defined for future use.

+#### `iceberg.jikkou.io/view-location`

+Read-only annotation populated by the view collector.
+Contains the storage location of a view as reported by the catalog.
+This annotation is set automatically when collecting existing views and does not need to be specified in resource files.